“No littering, no chewing, no fruit or wrappers in royal suites, please.”

 The Origami Secretary Bird Model

 Today’s origami model is another one from one of my favourite origami designers – Roman Diaz.
 This is the Secretary Bird.
-It’s the fourth of his models I’ve featured on this site (and it won’t be the last), the others being the Vixen, the North American Cardinal and the Hippocampus.
+It’s the fourth of his models I’ve featured on this site (and it won’t be the last), the others being the Vixen, the North American Cardinal, the Advanced Origami Crane, the Inflatable Pig, and the Hippocampus.

 Diaz’s Secretary Bird, like so many of his designs, is very striking.
 His models can be detailed and complex, but he uses that detail as a means of interpretation rather than lifelike accuracy.
 He encourages people who fold his designs to adopt the same approach – he even called one of his books Origami for Interpreters!

 This is a complex model.
 Diaz rates it 4 out of five for both technical and artistic difficulty.
 This is generally down to the level of accuracy required, rather than any particularly hard steps, although there is one sequence of moves where some trapped pleats of paper have to be released to form the wings.
 This is challenging as the Secretary Bird has to be folded from quite thin paper, it is very easy to rip the paper.
 There are also several layers of paper in the head, so this has to be folded very carefully from an early stage to allow for these layers, otherwise the head will split open at the last minute.